aybabtme/dpprof/README.md

 ## Testing

 A stub service that uses some CPU resources is kept in `cmd/stubservice`.
-Start a couple of them on different ports, then
+Start a couple of them on different ports, then start the proxy pointing to them.
+You should be able to play with `go tool pprof` and fetch some profiles.

 ## TODO